FarshidNooshi/Data-Structures-and-Algorithms-CE-course/README.md

   two-pointers and induction. for the last problem, we compared 10 couple of functions for their order of growth.

 ## Second Assignment
   The Second Assignment is the first coding homework that we had in this course. for having the same language for the whole course I used C++ for implementing all of the given coding problems. for the first problem of this assignment I used an exciting approach for using the input streams and also we used stack for solving the first problem, this assignment was mostly for using different data structures because we were taught about them in the previous weeks. the second problem got easy when I used stacks in it, without pre-defined stacks in C++ I should declare a Stack class using other data structures like arrays, this problem was an implementation problem with stack to giving us some ideas of usage of stacks in this kind of problems.
-The third problem was a little bit more challenging compared to the last two problems because, it needed more code and think, although it was also another implementing problem in my opinion this was the most complex problem of the assignment, It gave me happiness that I solved this problem in a short time like others too.
+The third problem was a little bit more challenging compared to the last two problems because, it needed more code and thinking, although it was also another implementing problem in my opinion this was the most complex problem of the assignment, It gave me happiness that I solved this problem in a short time like others too.
 The fourth problem got solved by reversing the vector and it doesn't have more to say. last but not least the fifth problem was an implementation of a doubly directed linked list with several functions.

 ## Third Assignment
+  For this Assignment we discussed mostly tree-based data structures like heap and Red-Black trees(RB tree), we solved some problems about rotation moves in RB trees. gave basic pseudo-codes about inorder, postorder, preorder in binary search trees, wrote a simple DFS for traversing in trees like checking if a binary tree is or isn't a
+  BST.
+For the last problem, I traced the add and removal from the RB tree step by step alongside telling which type of rotation was used for that step.

+## Forth Assignment